Best daily deals

 The Sennheiser Ambeo soundbar is fully compatible with Dolby Atmos as well.

-If you’re seeing a lot of mentions of Dolby Atmos and DTS:X, you might be a little confused about their significance.
+If you see many mentions of Dolby Atmos and DTS:X, you might be a little confused about their significance.
 They’re both ways of coding and decoding audio signals, specifically for surround sound purposes, and Dolby and DTS are both companies that do this.
 Dolby Atmos is a surround sound technology that includes overhead sound, which is most noticeable when you have a physical surround sound system with dedicated overhead speakers.
-DTS, a competitor of Dolby, has a similar technology, called DTS:X. Soundbars with upward-firing drivers try to replicate the overhead sound offered by Dolby Atmos and DTS:X, so you can get as close to the real surround sound experience as possible.
+DTS, a competitor of Dolby, has a similar technology called DTS:X. Soundbars with upward-firing drivers try to replicate the overhead sound offered by Dolby Atmos and DTS:X so you can get as close to the real surround sound experience as possible.

 How do you set up a soundbar for the best sound possible?

-If your 4K Dolby Atmos soundbar setup doesn’t include upward-firing elements, placement is even simpler.
+Placement is even simpler if your 4K Dolby Atmos soundbar setup doesn’t include upward-firing elements.

 What makes a soundbar good for gaming?